holochain/holochain-client-python/README.md

 # Holochain Client - Python

+> [!WARNING]
+> :warning: This package is under development, it is not a complete Holochain client and is not fully tested! :warning:

 ### Set up a development environment

 The developer environment for this project relies on Holonix, which you can find out more about in the Holochain [getting started guide](https://developer.holochain.org/get-started/).
 Once you have Nix installed, you can create a new development environment by entering the following command into your shell at the root of this project: